 - 1 tbsp olive oil

-- Whazz the beetroot and all other ingredients apart from the olive oil in food processor.
+- Save 1 tbsp of beetroot chopped into small pieces to decorate the tzatziki.
+Whazz the remaining beetroot and all other ingredients apart from the olive oil in food processor.

-- Chill dip in fridge for 30-60 minutes covered in clingfilm to allow flavours to develop.
+- Chill dip in fridge for up to an hour covered in clingfilm to allow flavours to develop.

 - Serve with scattered cubes of beetroot and a few fronds of dill and a swirl of olive oil.